Introduction

 Returns:

-Current transform from body frame to world frame.
+Current transform from the source frame to the dest frame.

 Raises:

-KeyError – if the body name is not found in the robot model.
+KeyError – if the frame name is not found in the robot model.

 integrate(velocity, dt)